GBA Tariff Tracker

 Section 232

-Commerce Department report due on or before 11/22/2025
+Commerce Department report due to the President on or before 11/22/2025

 Raw and processed critical minerals/rare earth metals (plus uranium) and their derivative products (all goods that incorporate processed critical minerals as inputs, both semi-finished and final)